KiyonoKara/Machine-Learning-Sandbox/README.md

-# Machine-Learning-1
+# Machine-Learning-Examples-1
-Machine Learning algorithms and applications.
+Examples of machine learning algorithms and applications.